nuvla/documentation/docs/tutorials/nuvlabox/gpu-demo.md

 You should see the output of the camera.

-The application takes a frame every 5 seconds, so it might take a while to update.
-Afterwards, a box should appear around any object in the frame.
+A box should appear around objects that the model was able to detect, with a label and a percentage of certainty.